Warriors’ Chris Paul comes off bench for 1st time in his NBA career

-HOUSTON (AP) — Chris Paul has come off the bench for the first time in his NBA career.
+HOUSTON (AP) — Chris Paul came off the bench for the first time in his NBA career Sunday.

 Since the NBA began tracking games started in 1982, no player had appeared in more games and started them all than Paul had entering Sunday.
 Including playoffs, Paul started the first 1,365 games of his NBA career.